-Sugar kelp (Saccharina latissima) is sometimes known as “Wild Atlantic Kombu.”
-Sugar kelp is a brown sea vegetable that grows 10 to 20 feet long in the intertidal and subtidal zones.
+Sugar kelp (Saccharina latissima), sometimes known as “Wild Atlantic Kombu”, is a brown sea vegetable that grows 10 to 20 feet long in the intertidal and subtidal zones.
 The blade, or the edible leaf-like structure, is flat and smooth in the center and wavy near the edge.
 When dried, sugar kelp reveals a white, salty-sweet powder on the surface.

-Sugar kelp is a versatile sea vegetable that can be used in many ways.
+Sugar kelp is a versatile sea vegetable that with many culinary uses.
 When blanched, it turns a rich green and can be sliced or used in a pasta machine to make kelp noodles.
 Kelp noodles are delicious mixed with grain pasta or prepared as a seaweed salad.
 Cooked sugar kelp is mild in flavor and is similar in texture to leafy spinach.

 The Maine Coast Sea Vegetables Difference